Lancashire's Leighton Hall is the family home of the Gillows, the noted furniture makers.

 Other Information

-Leighton Hall offers the chance to explore a fascinating house and a fascinating family, with delightful gardens and grounds to discover too.
+Leighton Hall offers the chance to explore a wonderful historic house and a fascinating family, with delightful gardens and grounds to discover too.